 Spanning nearly two miles, the Wilmington Riverwalk is lined with boutique shops, riverview dining, relaxing green spaces and pedestrian art.
-Meander down the scenic walkway alongside the Cape Fear River, taking in the view, and stop into a restaurant for a delicious bite to eat or a boutique shop for unique finds.
-At the northern end of the Riverwalk, you’ll find the new Riverfront Park, where you can enjoy beautiful river views from the green space, gardens and trails.
+Take in the views from the scenic walkway that hugs the Cape Fear River and stop into a restaurant for a delicious bite to eat or a boutique shop for unique finds.
+At the northern end of the Riverwalk, you’ll find Riverfront Park, where you can enjoy stunning river views from the green space, gardens and trails.

 Craft Brews and Drinks with a View